Iowa in Motion 2045

 - A multimodal action plan has been developed, with specific strategies and improvement needs that can be implemented.
 This will include short-term, long-term, and ongoing strategies, and the targeting of potential future corridor improvements.

 - Performance measures to help the department track and monitor performance in key areas over time.

 What’s been happening?

 The Iowa DOT kicked off work on the 2045 update to the state transportation plan in the fall of 2015, and anticipates completion by spring of 2017.
 Several efforts have been ongoing as part of Plan development.

 - Two internal groups have met regularly throughout plan development – an Internal Steering Committee (ISC), and an Action Plan Focus Group (APFG).
 The ISC has been serving as a sounding board for plan development and is helping provide guidance for the overall process.
 The ISC includes broad representation from across the department to ensure the opportunity for a wide range of perspectives to provide input to the plan, and also includes a Federal Highway Administration (FHWA) liaison.
 The APFG involves a subset of individuals from the ISC and additional representatives from the department, and is assisting in the development of the structure and content of the action plan portion of the Plan.

 - In February 2016, a survey was conducted to gather initial feedback on possible investment areas and strategies for the plan.
-The survey involved ranking four potential investment areas and suggesting others; providing a one- to five-star rating for each of five possible strategies for each investment area; and answering three open-ended questions on what activities the department should continue doing, should enhance or expand, and should discontinue.
+The survey involved ranking four potential investment areas and suggesting others; providing ratings for possible strategies; and answering three open-ended questions related to the department’s activities.
 A total of 520 people provided data through the survey.
 Results helped inform the draft vision and investment area structure and content that was carried forward in Plan development.

 - Presentations have been made to the Iowa Transportation Commission, Iowa’s metropolitan planning organizations (MPO) and regional planning affiliations (RPA), and other interest groups.
 Links to presentations are available at the bottom of this webpage.

 What’s coming up?